Getting Started

 For detailed instructions on how to configure these headers in different environments like Vite, Next.js, Express, and Nginx, refer to our Server Configuration page.

-You can also take a look on our example projects to find the Webpack's dev server configuration samples.
+You can also take a look at our example projects to find server configuration samples.

 Setting up Web Endpoint